 Alias IP ranges

-If you have multiple services running on a single VM, you can give each service a different internal IP address using Alias IP Ranges.
-The VPC network automatically forwards all packets destined to one of the alias IP addresses to the VM hosting the range.
+If you have multiple services running on a single VM instance, you can give each service a different internal IP address by using alias IP ranges.
+The VPC network forwards packets that are destined to a particular service to the corresponding VM.

 Read more about alias IP ranges.